MichaelRabek/rh-linux-poc/README.md

 Run `./setup.sh iso` - This script will prompt you to enter a URL of an ISO disk image file.
 This file will be downloaded and used for installing an operating system on the virtual machines.

-Run `./setup.sh edk2` - This script will download the latest Timerland-SIG release of the EDK2 firmware and preapre it for use by the `host-vm`.
+Run `./setup.sh edk2` - This script will download the latest Timberland-SIG release of the EDK2 firmware and prepare it for use by the `host-vm`.
+Use `./setup.sh edk2 -s` or `./setup.sh edk2 --source` to build from source instead.

 # Setup your Virtual Machines

 ## The ./install.sh script

 ```
- Usage: install.sh <> ["qemu_args"]
+ Usage: install.sh MODE BOOT_DISK [NET_CONN] [N_EXTRA_DRIVES] [QARGS]

- Creates qcow2 disk files and installs a QEMU VM named host-vm
- in the host-vm directory using the installation ISO provided in <iso_file>

- Note: the <iso_file> must be downloaded with "setup.sh prebuilt" first
- Note: pass "" in <iso_file> to use the default lorax_build
+ Install or start a Linux distribution on the VM with configurable networking.

+ Arguments:
+   MODE            Operation mode: 'install' or 'start' (required)
+   BOOT_DISK       Path to the boot disk image (required)
+   NET_CONN        Network connection type: 'localhost' or 'bridged' (default: localhost)
+   N_EXTRA_DRIVES  Number of additional NVMe drives to create (default: 0)
+   QARGS           Optional extra commands for QEMU

    E.g.:
-          ./install.sh ""
+          ./install.sh install disks/boot.qcow2
-          ./install.sh "" "-vnc :0"
-          ./install.sh fedora-37 "-vnc :0"
+          ./install.sh start disks/boot.qcow2 localhost 0 "-vnc :0"
-          ./install.sh fedora-36
+          ./install.sh install disks/boot.qcow2 bridged
 ```

 ## Installing Fedora